 When you tire of swimming and feel like calling it a day, wind down with drinks or food at any of the bars or restaurants that line the promenade.
 Have a few cocktails or order a meal while recounting all of the sites that you explored on your Valencia itinerary.

-Where to stay: The best hotels for 24 hours in Valencia
+Where to stay with 24 hours in Valencia

 As one of Spain’s biggest cities, choosing where to stay in Valencia isn’t much of a problem.
 There’s plenty of accommodations inventory here with much of it focused on the main areas of the city centre where you’ll find most of the top attractions.